beubax/Grapheteria/docs/Core/Node.md

     {
       "id": "data_processor_1",
       "class": "MyCustomNode",
-      "config": {
-        "max_items": 100,
-        "verbose": true
+      "config": {"max_items": 100, "verbose": true}
     }
-    }
   ]
 }
 ```

-> **Why JSON?** JSON workflows sync in real-time with the UI, letting programmers design and modify workflows visually with an intuitive debugging experience, while automatically generating the underlying configuration.
-It also makes workflows portable, versionable, and easier to inspect.
+> **Why JSON?** JSON workflows sync in real-time with the UI, letting devs design and modify workflows visually with an intuitive debugging experience.
+{: .note}

-With these building blocks, you can create nodes that graph-itefully handle any workflow task your application needs!
+With these building blocks, you can create nodes that gracefully handle any workflow task your application needs!